Marion Davies: Hearst and Cosmopolitan Pictures

 In 1926, Hearst's wife Millicent Hearst moved to New York, and Hearst and Davies moved to the palatial Hearst Castle in San Simeon, California, overlooking the Pacific Ocean.
 Upon visiting the sprawling Hearst Castle with its Greek statues and celestial suites, playwright George Bernard Shaw reportedly quipped: "This is what God would have built if he had the money."
 When not holding court at San Simeon, Hearst and Davies resided at Marion's equally luxurious beach house in Santa Monica, at Hearst's rustic Wyntoon estate in Northern California, and St Donat's Castle in Wales.
 During the heyday of the Jazz Age, the couple spent much of their time entertaining and holding extravagant soirees with famous guests, including many Hollywood actors and political figures.
 Frequent habitues and occasional visitors included Charlie Chaplin, Douglas Fairbanks, Harpo Marx, Clark Gable, Calvin Coolidge, Winston Churchill, Charles Lindbergh, and Amelia Earhart, among others.

-As the years passed, Hearst's relentless efforts to promote Davies' career purportedly had a detrimental effect.
+As the years passed, Hearst's relentless efforts to promote Davies's career purportedly had a detrimental effect.
 According to Davies, Hearst grandiosely advertised her latest films with "signs all over New York City and pictures in the papers ...
 I thought it got to be a little too much."
 Such unceasing publicity irritated the public.
 "In New York city there were big signs, blocks and blocks of signs," Davies recalled, "and people got so tired of the name Marion Davies that they would actually insult me."
 In her published memoirs The Times We Had, Davies concluded that such over-the-top promotion of her film career likely did more harm than good.